qiyanjun/books2read/_posts/2015-06-10-OtherBooks.md

 3. Self-Confidence & Self-Compassion
 From the bottom by ok:, “ I didn’t have to aim for perfection.
 I didn’t have to believe in myself all the time.
 I just had to believe I could contribute a little bit more…Over the years, this lesson has stuck with me whenever I feel overwhelmed.“

-4. Contribute
-+ suggested to write down three things did well every day.
+4. Suggest to write down three things did well every day.
 "gratitude is passive: it makes us feel thankful for what we receive.
 Contributions are active: they build our confidence by reminding us that we can make a difference"

 5. Pay Attention To Joy
-.
  “Rather than waiting until we’re happy to enjoy the small things, we should go and do the small things that make us happy. ” When you seize more and more moments of happiness, you find that they give you strength.

-6. The rest of the book is about how to raise strong children, and create resilient families, communities, and workplaces.
+6 The rest of the book is about how to raise strong children, and create resilient families, communities, and workplaces.